How to Spend 4 Days in Amsterdam: The Best Itinerary

 Rembrandt House Museum

-Rembrandt van Rijn called this townhouse home for almost 20 years during the mid-1600s, and seeing where he completed many of his most coveted paintings makes for a totally different experience to that of the Rijksmuseum while also giving some detail about his private life.
+Rembrandt van Rijn called this townhouse home for almost 20 years during the mid-1600s, and seeing where he completed many of his most coveted paintings makes for a totally different experience from that of the Rijksmuseum while also giving some detail about his private life.

 Most of his pieces lie in galleries, but many of his etchings are on display here, and you might even catch an art demonstration during your visit.